 Please Note: data reported is provided by the Planning & Performance Team however it does not match data held by the service.
 The data on Trak supports MSK waiting times and is well supported and accurate.
 Data on Epex was in the past reviewed by an administration resource within the service on a regular basis.
-There is currently sickness absence within admin resource which is impacting on cleansing of data therefore there may be anomalies with the service data at the moment.
+The admin resource is impacting on cleansing of data therefore there may be anomalies with the service data at the moment.
 A plan is now in place with the admin leadership.